parzivalhaliday/100-python-apps/filmdatabase/readme.md

 - **Get Random Movie Recommendation with IMDb Rating 8 or Above**: Provides a random movie recommendation with an IMDb rating of 8 or above.

-## Prerequisites

-Before you start, make sure you have the following:

-- Python 3 installed
-- TMDb API key (Obtain one from [TMDb website](https://www.themoviedb.org/documentation/api))

 ## Requirements

 - Python 3.x